LaboInfra/laboinfra.github.io/docs/cloud/cli.md

 TODO

-If you need to get help use the `--help` or contact us
+If you need to get help use `labctl --help` or contact us with a discord ticket